 In line with the CQC's recommendations in its review of how the NHS investigates patient deaths, the National Quality Board published a framework for NHS Trusts - 'National Guidance on Learning from Deaths1'.
-The purpose of the framework is to introduce a more standardised approach to the way NHS Trusts report, investigate and learn from patient deaths, which should lead to better quality investigations and improved embedded learning.
+The purpose of the framework is to introduce a more standardised approach to the way NHS trusts report, investigate and learn from patient deaths, which should lead to better quality investigations and improved embedded learning.

-To date the Trust has met all the required guidelines.
-The report presents the data for 1 June to 31 August 2023.
+To date, the Trust has met all the required guidelines.
+The report presents the data for 1 September to 31 December 2023.

-2. Current Position and Progress (including Covid-19 related reviews)
+2. Current Position and Progress (including COVID-19 Related Reviews)

 - Discussions with the Regional Medical Examiners have taken place to discuss the implementation of the Medical Examiner process within our Trust.
 A standard operating procedure will be developed between Chesterfield Royal Hospital and University Hospital of Derby and Burton.
-The implementation of this process had been expected by April 2023 however due to the complexities involved in data sharing this has been paused Nationally for community-based services.
-The Patient Safety team will continue to work with Medical Examiners to ensure the Trust maintains momentum in this area. - Cause of death information is currently being sought through the Coroner offices in Chesterfield and Derby but only a very small number of cause of deaths have been made available.
-It is hoped that this will improve once Medical Examiners commence the process of reviewing the Trusts non-coronial deaths. - The mortality team have now received a new schedule outlining the medics who will be attending Case Record Review sessions in 2023 for both North and South consultants.
-Meeting invites for 2023 have now been set up and sent to all consultants involved. - Regular audits continue to be undertaken to ensure compliance with policy and procedure and any necessary amendments made.
+The implementation of this process had been expected by April 2023.
+However, due to the complexities involved in data sharing this has been paused Nationally for community-based services.
+The Patient Safety team will continue to work with Medical Examiners to - for community-based services.
+The Patient Safety team will continue to work with Medical Examiners to ensure the Trust maintains momentum in this area. - Cause of death information is currently being sought through the Coroner's offices in Chesterfield and Derby but only a very small number of cause of deaths have been made available.
+It is hoped that this will improve once Medical Examiners commence the process of reviewing the Trust's non-coronial deaths. - Regular audits continue to be undertaken to ensure compliance with policy and procedure and any necessary amendments made.
 This has included auditing complaint data against names of deceased patients to ensure this meets the requirements specified in the National guidance.
-The last audit was completed on 1 October 2023.
+The last audit was completed on 22 January 2024.